ReviewMyContract.aiReview My Contract

 Perpetual one-way confidentiality that restricts your professional knowledge and skills — a de facto non-compete in confidentiality language.

-Mutual confidentiality with a 3-5 year term, four standard exclusions, a residuals clause, and a legal process carve-out with notice obligations.
+Mutual confidentiality with a 3-5 year term, four standard exclusions, a residuals clause, DTSA immunity notice, and a whistleblower carve-out.

 Mutual structure first — if you are sharing valuable information, your confidentiality must be protected by the same clause that protects theirs.